3 min

 When I think of my friend who hosted that Italy retreat, I think of laughter echoing across the hillside, of conversations that drifted from depth to humour with no effort.
 These moments brought out a version of me that I’d missed — one that didn’t have to be the responsible therapist, or the business owner, or the caretaker — just Bethany, laughing under the Tuscan sun.

-Person laughing in natural light, representing the joy and playfulness of authentic adult friendship and emotional well-being in Port Moody, BC.
+Person laughing in natural light, representing the joy of authentic connection and emotional wellbeing supported by therapy in BC

 Why These Friendships Matter for Mental Health